nealcaren/CrisisOpportunity/markdown/race_traits.md

 between the lines.
 In order to give the clearest possible statement of the author's position his own words will be used.

-> The conditions of life therefore \... would seem to be of less importance than race and heredity."^[Page 51.]
+> The conditions of life therefore ... would seem to be of less importance than race and heredity.^[Page 51.]

 > It is not the *conditions of life* but in *the race traits and tendencies* that we find the causes of the excessive